-Drug products can only be imported by the regisatrion holder in accordance to the conditions of regisatrion.
+Drug products can only be imported by the registration holder or Authorized Indenters in accordance to the conditions of registration.
 DRAP has published a separate guideline for import and export activities of therapeutic goods which provide details on the eligibility for the importer and exporter, and illustrate the procedure, documentation and requirements to be fulfilled for import and export.
 An Online Import and Export System (OIES) is deployed by the DRAP to facilitate the therapeutic goods' industry for ease of business and provision of conducive environment for compliance to regulatory requirement.